Now that we’re nearing the end of 2019, it really shouldn’t be a surprise that mobile marketing is where it’s at! (Excuse the bad grammar)

 Like any other form of marketing, demographics are important and crafting your message or providing tools based on a specific consumer segment is critical to success.

-From this ever growing data set patterns of consumer behavior are developing and can be used by those marketers looking to reach a very specific consumer, and who of us are not?
+From this ever growing data set, patterns of consumer behavior are developing and can be used by those marketers (and you) looking to reach a very specific consumer, and who of us are not?

-If you are not mobile-friendly they will move on to your competitor (if they are mobile-friendly) very quickly.
+If you are not mobile-friendly or responsive they will move on to your competitor (if they are mobile-friendly) very quickly.
+You have six seconds to make a good impression….six seconds….

 No matter what the device, consumers today expect a friendly and easily accessible site experience, easy to see, read and fill out forms on.